Updated by Anthony Korda and staff

 However, with the explosive growth of EB-5 Regional Centers between 2007 and 2019, there are many more options for investors.
 With a plethora of choices, EB-5 investors are becoming more demanding and more scrutinizing.

 In 2015, it was anticipated that there would be significant changes to the EB-5 Visa program.
 The anticipated changes, which ranged from regulatory rules, to minimum investment increases, and Targeted Employment Area designation were discussed but did not materialize.
 Between July 2015 and November 2019, the program was extended several times without change.
 Eventually, Congress tasked USCIS to develop regulations that would achieve changes to the program, that Congress was unable (or unwilling) to make.
 Effective Nov.
 21, 2019, the minimum investment amounts were increased from $500,000 to $900,000 (if the project is located in a Targeted Employment Area) and from $1,000,000to $1,800,000 (if not).
+Since March 2022, the minimum investment amount is $1.05 million and will be reduced to $800,000 for investments in Targeted Employment Areas (TEAs).
 Given that the prior investment amounts have remained unchanged since the program’s inception in 1990, these amounts were determined to keep pace with inflation.
 Other significant changes also include Targeted Employment Area Designation.
 This will now be determined by USCIS, and not by the individual state agencies, using more conservative calculations.
 The new regulations have not made changes to the “at risk” requirements, nor to the length of time that investments must be maintained.

 If investments must be maintained “at risk” until the end of the conditional residence period, invested funds cannot be repaid for periods that are significantly longer than many subscription and loan terms had envisaged.
 Projects have had to modify their approach and incorporate “re-deployment” provisions so as to re-invest investor funds, thereby avoiding early redemption issues at the I-829 stage.
 Investors, especially those from China, India and Vietnam must, therefore, be counseled as to the following issues: